-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

 Over the course of a few years, GM Lordstown went from employing 4,500 people to essentially none.

-That plant closing in Northeast Ohio looms large now as President Trump fights for reelection and former Vice President Joe Biden tries to win back the battered blue collar region that had voted Democratic for generations until Trump came along.
+That plant closing in northeast Ohio looms large now as President Trump fights for reelection and former Vice President Joe Biden tries to win back the battered blue-collar region that had voted Democratic for generations until Trump came along.

 In 2016, support for Trump surged in the areas around Lordstown.
-Trumbull County, home to Lordstown, supported then-President Barack Obama in 2012 by 23 percentage points, and then flipped to Trump four years later.
+Trumbull County, home to Lordstown, supported President Barack Obama in 2012 by 23 percentage points and then flipped to Trump four years later.

 2016 voters in the region liked his message on trade and boosting manufacturing.
 Janik liked that Trump was a businessman and not a politician.

-The surge in support in Northeast Ohio helped Trump win the state by 8 points.
-Now, it's in tossup territory.
+The surge in support in northeast Ohio helped Trump win the state by 8 points.
+Now, it's in toss-up territory.

 "It's an incredible concept"

-When Trump talks about how amazing the U.S. economy was before the pandemic hit, GM Lordstown is a glaring exception — and Trump seems to realize it.
+When Trump talks about how amazing the U.S. economy was before the pandemic hit, GM Lordstown is a glaring exception — and the president seems to realize it.

 "That was the only thing they could say about our whole economy, Lordstown," Trump said in May 2019, bemoaning the attention the plant closing had gotten.
 "They kept saying, 'Lordstown, Lordstown.' "